uspki/policies/certificate-policy.md

 See Section 5.2.2.

 ### 6.2.5 Private key archival
-Parties other than the Subordinate CA SHALL NOT archive the Subordinate CA Private Keys.
+Parties other than the Subordinate CA shall not archive the Subordinate CA Private Keys.

 ### 6.2.6 Private key transfer into or from a cryptographic module
 All CAs shall generate their own keys in FIPS 140 validated cryptographic modules, in compliance with sections 6.1.5 and 6.1.6.
 CA private keys may be exported from the cryptographic module only to perform CA key backup procedures as described in section 6.2.4.1.
 At no time shall the CA private key exist in plaintext outside the cryptographic module.
-Private or symmetric keys used to encrypt other private keys for transport must be protected from disclosure.
+Private or symmetric keys used to encrypt other private keys for transport shall be protected from disclosure.

-If the Issuing CA becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the Issuing CA SHALL revoke all certificates that include the Public Key corresponding to the communicated Private Key.
+If the Issuing CA becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the Issuing CA shall revoke all certificates that include the Public Key corresponding to the communicated Private Key.

 ### 6.2.7 Private key storage on cryptographic module
-All CAs SHALL protect their Private Keys in a system or device that has been validated as meeting at least FIPS 140 level 3 which includes requirements to protect the Private Key and other assets against known threats.
+All CAs shall protect their Private Keys in a system or device that has been validated as meeting at least FIPS 140 level 3 which includes requirements to protect the Private Key and other assets against known threats.

 ### 6.2.8 Activating Private Keys
-For the Root CA(s), signing key activation MUST implement multiparty control as specified in Section 5.2.2.
+For the Root CA(s), signing key activation shall implement multiparty control as specified in Section 5.2.2.

 ### 6.2.9 Deactivating Private Keys
 Cryptographic modules that have been activated shall not be available to unauthorized access.
 After use, the cryptographic module shall be deactivated, e.g., via a manual logout procedure or automatically after a period of inactivity as defined in the CA's CPS.
-CA cryptographic modules SHALL be removed and stored in a secure container when not in use.
+CA cryptographic modules shall be removed and stored in a secure container when not in use.

 ### 6.2.10 Destroying Private Keys
 Individuals in trusted roles shall destroy all CA and OCSP private signature keys when the keys are no longer needed.